percona/pmm/docs/details/dashboards/dashboard-cluster-summary.md

 This Dashboard is a part of [DBaaS solution](https://www.percona.com/doc/percona-monitoring-and-management/2.x/using/dbaas.html) inside PMM.

-This Dashboard is designed to show the resource consumption inside K8s Cluster.
+This Dashboard is designed to show the resource consumption inside Kubernetes (K8s) Cluster.